Topology of a Uniform Spanning Tree on a Cylinder: Introduction

-Besides the local geometry of branches off a trunk, we also introduce a more global cut--type observable of a spanning tree on the cylinder, which we call the \emph{LR--Slash}, see Figure~\ref{fig:slash}.
-For a spanning tree \(T\) on the wired cylinder \(G_{n,m}^{\mathrm{s}}\), we decompose \(T\) into its \emph{left} and \emph{right} segments according to the sink: a vertex belongs to the left segment if its unique path to the sink \(s\) enters \(s\) through a vertex on the left boundary ring \(R_0\), and to the right segment if this final contact with \(s\) occurs through the right boundary ring \(R_{m-1}\).
-The LR--Slash of \(T\) is then the set of edges of \(G_{n,m}^{\mathrm{s}}\) that connect a vertex in the left segment to a vertex in the right segment.
+Besides the local geometry of branches off a trunk, we also introduce a more global cut-type observable of a spanning tree on the wired cylinder, which we call the \emph{LR--Slash}; see Figure~\ref{fig:slash}.
+For a spanning tree \(T\) of the wired cylinder \(G_{n,m}^{\mathrm{s}}\), we decompose the vertices of \(G_{n,m}\) into \emph{left} and \emph{right} classes according to their last step before reaching the sink: a vertex belongs to the left class if its unique path to the sink \(s\) uses, as its final edge, an edge from \(R_0\) to \(s\); it belongs to the right class if the final edge comes from \(R_{m-1}\).
+The LR--Slash of \(T\) is the set of real cylinder edges, namely edges of \(G_{n,m}\), whose endpoints lie in different left/right classes.

-In Theorem~\ref{thm:Slash} we prove that the size of the LR--Slash also has an exponential tail, with constants depending only on \(n\): there exist \(C=C(n)>0\) and \(\delta=\delta(n)\in(0,1)\) such that for all \(m\) and all \(l>0\),
+Our third result, Theorem~\ref{thm:Slash}, shows that the size of the LR--Slash also has an exponential tail, with constants depending only on \(n\): there exist \(C=C(n)>0\) and \(\delta=\delta(n)\in(0,1)\) such that, for all \(m\ge2\) and all \(l>0\),

-Thus, not only are typical branches off the trunk short, but the number of edges between the left and right portions of the tree is also tightly controlled.
+Thus, in addition to the logarithmic high-probability control of the maximal branch length, the number of real cylinder edges whose endpoints have opposite left/right labels is also tightly controlled.

-From the sandpile point of view, the LR--Slash is a natural candidate to encode the “blocker” structure in the empirical arguments in \cite{EckmannNagnibedaPerriard2023}.
-Very informally, the size of the avalanche should be a function of the position of the slash.
+From the sandpile perspective, these observables suggest a possible geometric mechanism behind avalanche propagation on long cylinders.
+Under the burning bijection, large-scale features of the spanning tree may constrain how avalanches move along the cylinder.
+In particular, the LR--Slash is a natural candidate for a tree-theoretic counterpart of the ``blocker'' structures appearing in the empirical discussion of \cite{EckmannNagnibedaPerriard2023}.
+We do not prove a quantitative relation between branch lengths, LR--Slash size, and avalanche-size distributions here; making such a connection precise remains an open problem.

-Our proofs rely on Wilson's algorithm for generating uniform spanning trees via loop-erased random walks \cite{Wilson1996} and on standard estimates for random walks on graphs.
-The cylindrical geometry plays a crucial role: every vertex lies at uniformly bounded distance (of order $n$) from any fixed left--right path, which allows us to control the loop-erased increments that attach to a given trunk.
-In the remainder of the paper we introduce the necessary notation, state our main results and prove them.
+Our proofs rely on Wilson's algorithm, which generates uniform spanning trees from loop-erased random walks \cite{Wilson1996}, together with elementary random-walk estimates on finite-width cylinders.
+The finite-width cylindrical geometry is essential: every vertex lies within distance \(O(n)\) of any path connecting the two boundary rings, because such a path intersects every ring.
+This uniform transverse bound controls the loop-erased increments that attach to the trunk.
+The remainder of the paper introduces the notation, states the main estimates, and proves the trunk, wired-trunk, and LR--Slash bounds.